hNao17/facial-keypoints-detection/README.md

 ## Training
 The 15-keypoint dataset was divided into a 90% / 10% trainval split.

+### Direct Regression
+I used the Adam optimizer, a weight decay of 5e-4 and 1e-4 for the VGG and ResNet models and an initial learning rate of 0.01 that was decreased by a factor of 10 when the validation loss stopped improving.
+The VGG and ResNet models were trained for a total of 48 and 43 epochs respectively.

 [See here](directRegression.ipynb) for training setup / results with the direct regression method.

+### Heatmap Regression
+I used the RMSProp optimizer, no weight decay and a constant learning rate of 0.001 for both FCN and Unet models.
+Both models were trained for a total of 40 epochs.

 [See here](hmRegression.ipynb) for training setup / results with the heatmap regression method.

 ## References